A number of recent incidents in Taiwanese society involve influencers behaving badly, in faking incidents of violent crime for hits Read More

 Several right-leaning foreign national YouTubers have found an audience in Taiwan.
 They often purport to “explain” the culture of their home countries or Taiwan.
 Some promote vapid consumerism, an American lifestyle, and play heavily on shock value by making a spectacle of cultural differences.
 Few, however, are as dangerous as American YouTuber Sona Eyambe (伊恩貝).
 Eyambe pretends to be impartial and to do “tons of research,” but instead his videos present common far right-wing conservative arguments Read More

-No Man is an Island presents a political cartoon by Suzanne Duroy on French president Emmanuel Macron's recent meeting with Chinese president Xi Jinping.
-Read More
+No Man is an Island presents a political cartoon on China's recent claims over Taiwan after the earthquake earlier this month Read More

 New Bloom/No Man is an Island editor Brian Hioe interviewed Lance and Stuart Chen-Hayes, who recently published 兩個爸爸.
 This follows up on an interview conducted following the publication of Double Dads One Teen in English in 2019.
 Lance is Taiwan’s first out gay dad and their nonbinary teen, Kalani, became the first Taiwanese citizen with two father’s names on both an international birth certificate and an international marriage license Read More